zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 Wheels can be downloaded safely with `pip --download --no-deps --only-binary=:all:` - no `setup.py` code will run, because there's nothing to build (and the wheel doesn't contain that code).
 It's crucial to use `--only-binary=:all:` so that Pip's resolver won't choose a version that's only available as an sdist.

 No, there is no official, ready-made, secure automation for this.
 There's a JSON API, but you'll need to parse the result, determining the version number yourself.
 (For wheels you'd also have to determine the wheel tags; but again, Pip handles this case.)

 (This is also the best way to protect yourself against typo-squatters and other malware packages - on top of the PyPI maintenance team's own attempts to remove those projects.
 The website interface gives you your best possible shot at verifying that the package you're looking at is actually the one you want.)

-## Demo
+## It's Actually Sillier Than That

 Here's a simple Bash script you can use to demonstrate the main issue on any compatible system, as long as you have `pip` configured to refer to a usable copy of Pip.
 (It doesn't even need to correspond to the same Python that `python` or `python3` runs.)
 It will also run completely offline (I tested with my network adapter disabled) as long as version 40.8.0 (that's quite old, BTW - released in February 2019) or later of Setuptools is installed and available in the same environment as that copy of Pip (i.e., the output of `pip list` should include a line for `setuptools`).